Silent Era Home Page > Home Video > The Blot

 Flicker Alley, FA0052, UPC 6-17311-68529-3.

 Three single-sided, dual-layered, Region A Blu-ray Discs, 1.33:1 aspect ratio image in pillarboxed 16:9 (1920 x 1080 pixels) progressive scan AVC (MPEG-4) format, SDR (standard dynamic range), ?
 Mbps average video bit rate, ?
 Kbps audio bit rate, DTS-HD Master Audio?
-2.0 stereo sound, English language intertitles, no foreign language subtitles; chapter stops; and three single-sided, dual-layered, Region 1 NTSC DVD discs, 1.33:1 aspect ratio image in full-frame 4:3 (720 x 480 pixels) interlaced scan MPEG-2 format, SDR (standard dynamic range), ?
+2.0 stereo sound, English language intertitles, no subtitles; chapter stops; and three single-sided, dual-layered, Region 1 NTSC DVD discs, 1.33:1 aspect ratio image in full-frame 4:3 (720 x 480 pixels) interlaced scan MPEG-2 format, SDR (standard dynamic range), ?
 Mbps average video bit rate, ?
-Kbps audio bit rate, Dolby Digital 2.0 stereo sound, English language intertitles, no foreign language subtitles; 14 chapter stops; two three-disc BD keepcases in cardboard slipcase; $69.99.
+Kbps audio bit rate, Dolby Digital 2.0 stereo sound, English language intertitles, no subtitles; 14 chapter stops; two three-disc BD keepcases in cardboard slipcase; $69.99.

 Release date: 9 May 2017.